 Luxfer’s composite cylinders for EMS provide increased gas capacity in small, durable cylinders that are lighter than steel cylinders and standard aluminum cylinders.

 Oxygen and other medical gases are widely used for patient treatments.
 Luxfer offers a wide range of products ideally suited for the institutional market—which includes hospitals, nursing homes and other caregiving facilities—especially for situations that require reduced weight, corrosion resistance and product portability.

 With charging pressures up to 300 bar, Luxfer is able to meet the growing global demand for increased gas capacity in dedicated packages.
 Luxfer has an outstanding track record for safety, having met or exceeded all test requirements.

-Our L7X all-metal oxgen cylinders are manufactured from Luxfer’s higher-strength L7X aluminum alloy, for which Luxfer holds exclusive global patents on two different alloy versions and specialized manufacturing methods.
+Our L7X all-metal oxgen cylinders are manufactured from Luxfer’s higher-strength L7X aluminum alloy.
 L7X advantages include higher-pressure filling up to 3,000 psi and significantly more gas capacity with no increase in cylinder size or noticeable weight gain.

 - Luxfer Gas Cylinders Wins 2013 Gold Medal from the Institute of Materials, Minerals and Mining

 - Luxfer Group secures £110-million finance package for growth